 Eczema sufferers need to start their day with a nutritious breakfast and wholegrain or rolled oats provide more dietary fibre and protein than other grain cereals.
 They’re a source of vitamin E, zinc, potassium, iron, manganese and silica, an essential mineral for strengthening connective tissue in the skin.
 Oats contain soluble fibre, so when they’re made into porridge it appears gluey during cooking.
 The fibre is valuable for gastrointestinal health, helping to lower cholesterol, promote liver health, and cleanse pathogens and toxin-loaded bile from the bowel.

-8. Papaya (and pawpaw)
+8. Papaya (and Pawpaw)

 The lycopene content in papaya helps to protect the skin from sun damage (note that there is no lycopene in pawpaw) and both fruits are rich sources of vitamin C. Papaya contains the digestive enzyme papain, which is used in some digestive supplements to aid protein digestion.
-Papain kills parasites in the gut and after antibiotic use or a bout of illness you can eat a serving of papaya daily to promote recolonization of beneficial bacteria in the gastrointestinal tract.
+Papain kills parasites in the gut and after antibiotic use or a bout of illness you can eat a serving of papaya daily to promote the recolonization of beneficial bacteria in the gastrointestinal tract.

 Papaya is usually eaten raw, with the skin and seeds removed.
-The seeds contain potent antimicrobial properties and they can be eaten to flush worms out of the bowel (‘flush’ being the operative word as they cause severe diarrhoea, so use with caution and do not give papaya seeds to children).
+The seeds contain potent antimicrobial properties and they can be eaten to flush worms out of the bowel (‘flush’ being the operative word as they cause severe diarrhea, so use with caution and do not give papaya seeds to children).
 Eating papaya flesh does not cause any of these symptoms, although the fruit does contain a moderate amount of amines so if you are highly sensitive to amines make sure you’re also taking a vitamin C, B6 and calcium supplement.

 Saffron is a highly prized spice thanks to its medicinal properties, pleasant flavour and bright orange colour which is commonly used to colour rice dishes.
 Saffron has many health benefits and it has been used for centuries as a natural antiseptic, digestive aid and antidepressant.
 For people with digestive issues, adding saffron to your dishes may reduce your symptoms.
 Saffron also has anti-inflammatory properties and can be an effective remedy for stomach disorders and coughs thanks to the compounds safranal and crocin.

 Pears are a member of the rose family and have a unique combination of insoluble and soluble fibre.
 This powerful combination of dietary fibre in pears helps to reduce the risk of inflammatory diseases, heart disease and type 2 diabetes, by binding to bile acids to aid the removal of toxic waste from the body.
-Pears are a good source of vitamin C and vitamin K, and the flavonols in pears include quercetin and kaempferol, which are potent antiinflammatory antioxidants with antifungal and anticancer properties.
+Pears are a good source of vitamin C and vitamin K, and the flavonols in pears include quercetin and kaempferol, which are potent anti-inflammatory antioxidants with antifungal and anticancer properties.
 Pears are one of the few low acid, low-salicylate fruits making them gentle on the digestive tract and easier to digest than other fruits.